codenergy/eeg-sleep-stage-classification/README.md

 This work is motivated by two reasons, using CNN on one-dimensional signals for classification task and comparing its performance to hand-tuned feature engineering.
-No feature engineering is done and raw signals is fed into the CNN.
+No feature engineering is done and raw signals is directly fed into a CNN.

 The architecture is built using TensorFlow.